How messaging platforms improve marketing and customer experience

 Messaging platform best practices

 And it’s 100% messaging based.
-And so, really quickly, China kind of bypassed the browser, they kind of bypassed everything and went directly into messaging.
-So, that’s very typical, I think, of what’s happening now and maybe China got there a decade or two earlier, but now we’re much, much more comfortable with messaging, but that happened in China pretty quickly.
+Really quickly, China bypassed the browser and went directly into messaging.
+That’s very typical, I think, of what’s happening now and maybe China got there a decade or two earlier, but now we’re much, much more comfortable with messaging, but that happened in China pretty quickly.

 I think we see the same things happening here.
 So the question is, if we’re marketers, what are some of those best practices that we can do in order to take advantage of messaging tools in a way that leverages the best parts of them while also improving on the worst parts of previous forms of communication like email?
 So, messaging can help in a couple of things.
 So, I think the first thing it does is that it really helps flatten out org structure, and it removes hierarchy, and it allows people to interact in a very peer-to-peer way rather than in a hierarchical way, which is usually what happens in email.